What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 Consider the Merit of Their Criticism

-The “ugly packaging” is the judgmental and loaded language people use.
-But the first question you should ask yourself is:
+The “ugly packaging” is this instance is the judgmental, negative, and loaded language people use.
+The first questions you should ask yourself are:

 Next, look for the values embedded in the criticism.
 If they called you “careless,” it must mean they value being careful.
 If they say you “talk too much,” it must mean they want more quiet or space for others to speak, or something like that.
 Ask yourself:

-What are the positive values are they saying I didn’t meet?
+What are the positive values they think I didn’t fulfill?
 Do I share those values?
-Or is it at least something that’s necessary for cooperation, respect, or effectiveness?
+Or is it at least something that’s necessary for cooperation or effectiveness?

 If the answer is yes, then even poorly delivered criticism just revealed an opportunity for improvement.
 If not, then the value is meant for someone else.

-You can acknowledge that the message may contain something useful, while also recognizing that the way it was delivered was inappropriate.
+You can acknowledge that a message contained something useful, while also recognizing that the way it was delivered was inappropriate.

 Did they speak with respect, or was their tone harsh, dismissive, or sarcastic?
-Did they correct you privately, or did they criticize you behind your back or in front of others?
+Did they correct you privately and directly, or did they criticize you behind your back or in front of others?
 Did it feel like their goal was to help, or to tear you down?

 If the delivery failed these tests, you don’t have to ignore it.
-Bringing up the tone, context, or motive—calmly and clearly—sets a boundary.
+Telling them how you feel sets a boundary.
 It communicates that you’re open to feedback, but only if it’s given in a way that respects your dignity.

 Take a Stand

 When dealing with a critic, the best thing you can do is carry yourself in a way that signals self-respect.
-Don’t show them that they have power over you—whether that’s by lashing out with angry demands or shrinking into submission and people-pleasing.
+Lashing out uncontrollably or shrinking into submission signal weakness.
+Don’t show them that they have power over you.

 You no longer depend on their apology, approval, or punishment before you can feel good about yourself.
 Either there are things you can work on, or their words glide off you.

-They might disagree with your expectations—and that’s their right.
-But it’s also your right to decide what kind of relationship they can have with you.
+Of course, they might disrespect your expectations—and they have the right to make that choice.
+But you also have the right to decide what kind of relationship they can have with you.
 You can still treat them with basic respect, but you don’t have to offer closeness, trust, or loyalty unless they’re willing to respect your boundaries and meet the expectations that come with their role.
 You’re not giving them an ultimatum, you’re just letting them know the price of entry.
 And there’s no pressure.
 The choice is theirs.

 Final Reflection

 In the wild, crows sometimes attack eagles.
-But the eagle never wastes its time trying to fight the crow.
-Instead, it rises higher and higher into the sky, until the crow can’t breathe at that altitude and has to let go.
+But the eagles never waste time trying to fight the crow.
+Instead, they rise higher and higher into the sky, until the crows can’t breathe at that altitude and have to let go.

 That’s what true power looks like.
-It isn’t anger or control over others—it’s courage, competence, and integrity.
+It isn’t getting angry or making demands.
+It’s having control over yourself, and demonstrating your dignity through action.
 The eagle’s self-worth isn’t shaken by the crow’s criticism.
 It doesn’t need revenge or applause.
-It just continues its ascent.
+It just continues up higher and higher.

-None of us live like that perfectly, but we can move toward it.
-It starts by accepting that criticism is inevitable, and choosing to rise anyway.
+None of us has perfect patience, but we can learn how to get back on track when criticism gets under our skin.
+It starts by accepting that criticism is an inevitable part of living in human society, and choosing to rise anyway.

-When you feel offended, tend to your own wounds first.
-This helps you see your expectations clearly, and then take a stand with calm strength.
+When you feel offended, take a break and tend to your own wounds first.
+Make sure the expectations are reasonable and impartial, and then take a stand with calm strength.

-Ultimately, the destination is above the clouds of blame and praise, because you define yourself and make an undeniable contribution to others.
-Wherever you are on this journey, every step forward makes you more secure, more connected, and more powerful.
+Ultimately, the destination you should aim for is far above the clouds of blame and praise, where you accept who you are and believe in your contributions, even if others don’t.
+Wherever you are on this journey, every step forward makes you more secure and connected person.